barbazul/1kfa/mod_guide_gm.md

 ## Book 2

-At the beginning of Book 2, make a new GM Sheet.
+At the beginning of Book 2, make a new GM Worksheet.
 Copy over any leftover *Journey points* and *Shadow points* from Book 1 onto this sheet.